10 Coffee Filter Hacks You Need to Know

 Coffee Filter Hack: They Use Everyday Items to Keep Things Clean

 Don’t put off cleaning because you don’t have supplies.
 “You can clean windows without leaving streaks behind with the help of a coffee filter,” says Larry Patterson franchisee of the Glass Doctor in Dallas.
 “Coffee filters and old cotton T-shirts also work well to remove remaining lint left behind from dry cloths.”
 Another pro tip?
 If you wiped vertically outside, make sure to wipe horizontally inside.
 Then, you’ll know whether the missed spot is inside or outside.
-Smart!
-Learn more about other simple housecleaning tricks that will make your chores so much easier.
-Plus: Check out the top 10 cleaning tricks for the inside of your car.

 Coffee Filter Hack: Tea Bags